adhoc-inesc-id/adhoc-inesc-id.github.io/README.md

-# adhoc-inesc-id.github.io
+# Repository for the project's webpage

-Webpage for the AFOSR-funded project on ad hoc teamwork.
+This repository contains the code for the project's webpage.